MooVC/Fluentify/README.md

 install-package Fluentify
 ```

-# Usage
+## Usage

-Fluentify automatically creates extension methods for each property on types that have the `Fluentify` attribute.
+Fluentify automatically creates extension methods for each property on types that have the `Fluentify` attribute, supporting both class and record types.

-For class types:
+### Class Type Usage

 ```csharp
 [Fluentify]